-The audit fees of EUR 15.000 (2018: EUR 15.000) included under "Other" solely comprises the fees of external independent auditor KPMG Certified Auditors S.A. for the statutory audit of the financial statements.
+The audit fees of EUR 15.000 (2019: EUR 15.000) solely comprises the fees of external independent auditor KPMG Certified Auditors S.A. for the statutory audit of the financial statements.
 The external independent auditor has not charged any fees relating to other assurance related services, tax, consulting or any other consulting services.

-18 RELATED PARTY TRANSACTIONS
+19 RELATED PARTY TRANSACTIONS